linuxboot/book/src/odroid.md

 For booting from SPI flash, the ODROID-N2 board has a switch, and comes with [Petitboot](./petitboot.md) preinstalled[^1].

-The SPI flash boot flows is as follows:
+The SPI flash boot flow is as follows:

 ```mermaid
 flowchart LR